Cancer Center Resources

 P.J. presented with a tumor measuring 3.7 x 3.5 x 7.7 cm in her right mandible.
 A biopsy of the tumor classified it as Ewing sarcoma.
 Radiation oncologist and medical director of the Roberts Proton Therapy Center Zelig Tochner, M.D., evaluated P.J.’s case and was quick to recommend proton therapy.

-The Children's Hospital of Philadelphia created this kid-friendly tour of the Roberts Proton Therapy Center and the proton therapy experience so kids can prepare for the first day of treatment.
+Use this kid-friendly tour of our Proton Therapy Center to prepare your child for their first day of treatment.

 For Parents and Caregivers